-The Clinical Framework for the Delivery of Health Services (Clinical Framework) outlines a set of five principles to help health professionals achieve the best possible outcomes for patients injured in a transport accident.
+The Clinical Framework for the Delivery of Health Services (Clinical Framework) is a set of five principles to help health professionals achieve the best possible outcomes for patients injured in a transport accident.

-By satisfying the five principles, health professionals can ensure the treatment our clients receive is clinically justified by:
+By following the Clinical Framework, health professionals can ensure the treatment TAC clients receive is goal orientated, evidence based and clinically justified.